gretarg09/SETUP__neovim/README.md

 TODO:
 - add folding: I can use this article to set it up https://alpha2phi.medium.com/neovim-for-beginners-code-folding-7574925412ea
-- add lsp support for terraform.
 - look into toolings to see the file tree.
   I want to quickly be able to see how a file is setup.
       - SOLUTION: https://github.com/stevearc/aerial.nvim
-- setup my nodes in github and write it locally using markdown viewer.
-See https://jdhao.github.io/2019/01/15/markdown_edit_preview_nvim/

 LEARNINGS:
 - I need to take a lua course on udemy to understand the language better.